codeangler/vpc-endpoints-lab/build-interface.md

 ![figure17](./images/us-east-1/figure18.png)

 * **Part 1.
 Interface Endpoint - IAM Roles**.
 The EC2 instances will use an IAM Role with associated IAM policies which provide permissions to execute API calls against SQS.
 [See IAM roles for EC2 instances for more information.](https://aws.amazon.com/blogs/aws/iam-roles-for-ec2-instances-simplified-secure-access-to-aws-service-apis-from-ec2/)
 * **Part 2.
-Interface Endpoint - Interface Endpoint Resource Policy**.
-Access to the SQS service will be restricted by an Interface Endpoint policy which allows access to a specific queue only and to IAM Principals within the lab AWS only.
-* **Part 3.
 Interface Endpoint - Security Groups**.
 You will restrict network access to the SQS Interface VPC endpoint using security groups.
-The security group rules will only allow inbound access from members of the security group used by the Sales application.
+The security group rules will only allow inbound access from private subnets in your VPC.
+* **Part 3.
+Interface Endpoint - Interface Endpoint Resource Policy**.
+Access to the SQS service will be restricted by an Interface Endpoint policy which allows access to a specific queue only and to IAM Principals within your AWS account only.
 * **Part 4.
 Interface Endpoint - SQS Queue Resource Policy**.
 Access to complete sqs:SendMessage, sqs:RecieveMessage or sqs:DeleteMessage API calls will be restricted by a resource policy (an Amazon SQS policy) that requires all messages written to the SQS queue are written via the specified VPC endpoint.

 ## Part 1: Interface Endpoint - IAM Roles